Social-AI-Studio/MATK/README.rst

 - ``auxiliary_dicts (dict)``
 - ``feats_dir (dict)``

-For all other optional parametesr listed below please refer to the experiment config files in ``configs/experiment``:
+For all other optional parameters listed below please refer to the experiment config files in ``configs/experiment``:

 - ``dataset_class``: class path of the dataset you choose, eg; ``datasets.fhm.ImageDataset``.
 - ``text_template``